practicalcomputerscience/MicrobenchmarkGPHLlanguages/85 - C successors/README.md

 <br/>

-Typically, a "C successor" (+) is capable of supporting **"system programming"**, at best being also a "portable assembly language", while still be capable of supporting "application programming":
+Typically, a "C successor" (+) is capable of supporting **"system programming"**, including **low-level system programming**, at best being also a "portable assembly language", while still be capable of supporting "application programming":

 <br/>